 A few years ago I joined a cycling group so I could become a stronger, safer rider.
 For me that meant comfortably doing 5-15 mile rides tooling around Bainbridge Island without having to walk my bike up hills.
-From the … Continue reading

 If you’ve resolved to stop under-earning and start making a good living in 2013, my hat is off to you.
 Making that decision is huge.
 And I believe that you can live up to your resolution, provided you do three things.

 A few years back, when I began sending newsletter subscribers occasional messages offering a class, book, or program, a few readers complained.
 One asked if it were possible to receive the newsletters but not the offers.

 As I read that, my heart sped up, the bubble machine in my chest began to blow bubbles of free-floating anxiety, and my mind raced in self-defense, justification, and fear.